 And racism, directly or indirectly, is responsible for all of these conditions.

 Indeed, recent research has suggested that race has a dramatic impact on health for both children and adults even after controlling for its influence on income and opportunities to secure health care and housing.
-More and more, we are recognizing that the stress and anxiety of living in a racist world is responsible for disparities in health between the Black and white people, even among those who are economically prosperous.
+More and more, we are recognizing that the stress and anxiety of living in a racist world is responsible for disparities in health between Black and white people, even among those who are economically prosperous.

 Disasters reveal the existing fractures in a society and cause them to break wide open.
 The COVID-19 epidemic is no exception.
-We can see the injustice in communities in who is getting sick and who is suffering from the economic recession we have had to create to save our lives.
+We can see the injustice in communities in who is getting sick and who is suffering from the economic recession we have had to create to save lives.

-And we should do that not only by efforts to address racial inequities in the present and offering reparations for the damage done to Black people throughout our history.
+And we should do that not only by efforts to address racial inequities in the present but also by offering reparations for the damage done to Black people throughout our history.
 We could start right now by giving people who are risking their health and their lives on the front lines in the war against COVID-19 some kind of combat pay which might come as a credit against taxes or a modern-day version of the GI Bill of Rights.
 Such a policy would disproportionately, and justly, benefit Black Americans.

-But, first, to understand who is bearing the brunt of the fight against COVID-19 we need more data.
+But first, to understand who is bearing the brunt of the fight against COVID-19 we need more data.
 The state must collect and release data about the incomes and race of those who are suffering from COVID-19, as well as those who are on the front lines in the fight against it.